nomi811/build-a-website/README.md

 That was just to get you warmed up!
 Error messages often look unfriendly, but they're really rather useful when you get to know them.
 What does this one mean?

 If you throw your hands up in the air and exclaim 'How the devil should I know?', then don't worry.
 That's how we all feel sometimes.
 One of the skills of a good developer is to make and test small hypotheses about the cause of an error message, then iterate over that process until the solution is found.
-Oh, and Google.
+Oh, and Google it.
 You can always just Google it.

-But don't spend too long disappearing down that rabbit hole, you might never make it back.
-The answer is actually simpler than you might infer from some of the answers on Google.
-Sinatra is actually just another Ruby program; but it's not yet installed in our workspace.
+But don't spend too long climbing down that rabbit hole, you might never make it back.
+The answer here is actually much simpler than you might infer from some of the answers on Google.
+Sinatra is just another Ruby program; but it's not yet installed in our workspace.
 To install Sinatra, enter the following on the command line:

 ```
 gem install sinatra